msundukova/digital-cv/README.md

 **Spanish**: B1<br>

 ## 🗣️ Selected given workshops and trainings:
-- 3 hour interactive workshop *Empowering research community with open principles* - The Research Software Camp - _(23/05/2022)_
+- 3 hour interactive workshop *Empowering research community with open principles* - The Research Software Camp, The Software Sustainability institute - _(23/05/2022)_
-- *Towards helping practitioner for researchers* - The OLS-5 cohort call on career and open leadership - _(25/04/2022)_
+- *Towards helping practitioner for researchers* - The Open Life Science OLS-5 cohort call on career and open leadership - _(25/04/2022)_
 - Interactive workshop *Journey* using narradrama approach – festival of narradrama (in Russian) – 18/12/2021 Online
 - *Beyond academia” using imagery* speaker at the 2022 MCAA Annual Conference, 27-28/03/2022,